2025 - All Construction Projects

 Description of work: This is a construction contract for the I-41 Expansion Project between Appleton and De Pere.
 This contract is to reconstruct I-41 expanding mainline to six lanes.
 This project includes the reconstruction of the I-41 mainline bridge structures over the Fox Valley and Lake Superior Railroad and construction of new box culverts under I-41 and Lynndale Drive.

-July 7 to July 11: Contractor continuing sanitary sewer and water relocations required for the box culvert under Lynndale Drive.
-Continuing construction of the retaining wall on the southbound WIS 96 off-ramp.
+July 21 to July 25: Continuing construction of the retaining wall on the southbound WIS 96 off ramp.
 Finishing demolition of the southbound I-41 bridge structure over the railroad tracks just north of WIS 96.
-Beginning excavation for abutments and pier footings for the southbound I-41 railroad structure.
+Continuing excavation for abutments and pier footings for the new southbound I-41 railroad structure.
 Continuing pavement removal and grading operations for the construction of southbound I-41 lanes between WIS 96 and Lynndale.
+Paving southbound I-41 mainline between WIS 96 and the railroad structure.
 Continuing construction of the remaining portion of the box culvert crossing I-41 near Lynndale.
+Continuing excavation and temporary shoring for the construction of the box culvert under Lynndale.
+Beginning construction of the Lynndale box culvert.
 Continuing installation of storm sewer trunkline along I-41.

-July 14 to July 18: Continuing construction of the retaining wall on the southbound WIS 96 off-ramp.
-Finishing demolition of the southbound I-41 bridge structure over the railroad tracks just north of WIS 96.
-Beginning excavation for abutments and pier footings for the new southbound I-41 railroad structure.
+July 28 to August 1: Continuing construction of the retaining wall on the southbound WIS 96 off-ramp.
+Continuing demolition of the I-41 bridge structure over the railroad tracks just north of WIS 96.
+Continuing excavation for abutments and pier footings the I-41 railroad structure.
 Continuing pavement removal and grading operations for the construction of southbound I-41 lanes between WIS 96 and Lynndale.
-Continuing construction of the remaining portion of the box culvert crossing I-41 near Lynndale.
-Resuming excavation and temporary shoring for the construction of the box culvert under Lynndale.
+Paving southbound I-41 mainline between WIS 96 and the railroad structure.
+Backfilling the remaining portion of the box culvert crossing I-41 near Lynndale.
+Continuing construction of the Lynndale box culvert.
 Continuing installation of storm sewer trunkline along I-41.

 Traffic Impacts: Various nighttime lane closures and full freeway closures will be utilized on I-41 throughout the duration of this project.

-• Southbound WIS 96 off-ramp closed until August 8, 2025.
+• Southbound WIS 96 off-ramp closed until August 29, 2025.

 • Lynndale Drive reduced to one lane, in both directions, between Capitol Drive and Grand Chute Blvd.